 - Harassment (verbal or physical) and/or intimidation of a member of a disciplinary committee. or witness prior to, during, and/or after a judicial proceeding.

 - Failure to comply with the sanction(s) imposed under the Student Discipline Procedure

 - Influencing or attempting to influence another person to commit an abuse of the disciplinary hearing.

-Following the adjudication of the complaint, the student or group or organization has the Right to Appeal to the appropriate vice president using Administrative Procedure 4.408 (Appeal).
+Following the adjudication of the complaint, the student or group or organization has the Right to Appeal to thevice president of Teaching, Learning, and Student Development using Administrative Procedure 4.408 (Appeal).

 5. Record of Complaint and/or Appeal

 After the Complaint and/or Appeal Processes have been concluded, all records of that process will be placed in a confidential file in the Dean of Student Services and Development office for a period of 5 years.